- Ecology, Management, and Restoration of Rangelands

 - Wildlife or Fisheries Conservation and Management

-The School of Natural Resources and the Environment offers several avenues in which to earn a MS degree in Natural Resources.
+The School of Natural Resources and the Environment offers several avenues in which to earn a Ph.D. degree in Natural Resources.

 All Natural Resources majors select among the following options: